How to replace a hardware wallet

 With multisig, your receiving addresses are generated with all of your keys.
 So, when you’re replacing one key, you need to generate a whole new keyset.
 If you’ve already secured bitcoin with Casa, you’ll need to send an on-chain Bitcoin transaction from the old keyset to the new keyset.

 That isn’t as hard as it sounds, and we’ve made it super easy to replace a key in Casa App.
 Tap on your hardware key in either your Key Shield or Basic Multisig, tap “Replace Key,” and follow the instructions.
 If you have trouble along the way, our Casa team is happy to assist.
-Learn more about our Replace Key feature here.
+Access our Support Center here.